MiguelSavignano/node-credentials/README.md

 ### Edit credentials

-For update your credentials.json you can decrypt and encrypt using the CLI

-The edit command allow to decrypt the file and encrypt.
+The edit command allow to edit the file in a text editor; decrypting before open the file and encrypting after close the file.

 ```
-npx node-credentials edit
-# decrypt credentisl.json
-npx node-credentials edit
+EDITOR=nano npx node-credentials edit
-# encrypt credentisl.json
 ```

 ### credentialsEnv